istio/enhancements/features/configuring_gateway_network_topology.md

 **Bugs**

-- [ ] Feature has no known major issues.
+- [x] Feature has no known major issues.

 **Approvals**

 - [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
 - [ ] The supportability review panel has reviewed promotion of the feature.
+N/A. Feature is too minor to involve panel
 - [ ] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.